Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 #### Prerequisites

 - A Magento 2 account has been created.
-- An integration has been created and activated in Magento 2, go to *System > Integrations > Add New Integration*.
+- The integration to Actindo has been created and activated in Magento 2, go to *System > Integrations > Add New Integration*.
 - The *Magento 2* plugin has been installed in the *Actindo Core1 Platform*.

 > [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Magento 2* plugin is required in at least version 4.0.0.

-[comment]: <> (Create integration in Magento 2 -> Klickpfad ausreichend?
-Kein Link zu Magento-Doku verfügbar)
+[comment]: <> (Oli: Create integration in Magento 2 -> Stimmt das so?
+Klickpfad ausreichend?)
-[comment]: <> (HG: mir bringt der Brotkrumenpfad überhaupt nichts.
-Warum überhaupt nen Pfad?
-Mich interessiert mehr, was das für einen Integration ist.)

 #### Procedure